World No. 1 Barty pulls out of US Open over Covid-19 concerns

 "We would have no access to Manhattan, we would have to sleep in airport hotels, to test (for coronavirus) two, three times a week and we could bring just one person into the complex, which is simply impossible," he said.

+However, Nadal and Djokovic are registered for the warm-up event in New York and looked posided to play the grand slam.

-This week world No.2 Simona Halep pulled out of the forthcoming Palermo Open in Italy due to quarantine rules, but also cited her “anxieties around international air travel at this time.”
+This week world number 2 Simona Halep pulled out of the forthcoming Palermo Open in Italy due to quarantine rules, but also cited her "anxieties around international air travel at this time."